lmarena/lmarena.github.io/_posts/2025-03-06-webdev-arena.md

 ### Vision Support for Web Development

 We've extended WebDev Arena to support multi-modal models, enabling evaluation of vision-language capabilities in web development contexts.
-Currently, six production models in our evaluation suite support vision inputs: Claude 3.5 Sonnet, Claude 3.5 Haiku, GPT-4o, and three variants of Gemini (2.0-flash-thinking, 2.0-pro-exp, and 1.5-pro-002).
+Currently, seven production models in our evaluation suite support vision inputs: Claude 3.7 Sonnet, Claude 3.5 Sonnet, Claude 3.5 Haiku, GPT-4o, and three variants of Gemini (2.0-flash-thinking, 2.0-pro-exp, and 1.5-pro-002).
 Each model accepts visual input through our structured schema, which standardizes how images are processed and incorporated into the development workflow.

 Our implementation supports base64-encoded images and URLs, with vision models demonstrating capabilities in UI replication, design-to-code translation, and visual bug fixing.
 Early deployments show that models can parse complex visual hierarchies, extract design tokens (colors, spacing, typography), and generate semantically meaningful JSX (JavaScript XML) from screenshots.